jacobwilliams/json-fortran/README.md

 create a build directory.
 Then `(cmake-gui|ccmake|cmake) /path/to/json-fortran-root` to configure, `make` to build and `make install` to optionally install.
-As long as the project is built with CMake other CMake projects can find it and link against it:
+As long as the project is built with CMake, other CMake projects can find it and link against it:

 ```CMake
 cmake_minimum_required ( VERSION 2.8 FATAL_ERROR )